lucaspar/ds-project/feedback/others.md

 Binning for latitude
 Do they take altitude as a feature?

-COnsidered imbalanced data - under / oversampling Model level - cost sensitive learning? -
+Considered imbalanced data - under / oversampling Model level - cost sensitive learning? -
 Feature selection
 Model running - is accuracy on validation set?
 What's the size?